 Before you start it, you need to modify its config parameters in /nxrelay/conf/cfg.properties.

-How to set it upYou need one of your NxCloud server IP and a login token from one of your user accounts.
-It loads all of its config parameters from /nxrelay/conf/cfg.properties.
+How to set it upYou need your NxCloud server IP and a login token from one of your user accounts.
+It reads its config parameters from /nxrelay/conf/cfg.properties file.
 For example,

 You can add multiple NxCloud server IP addresses separated by commas.